 The Neighbors: Income

-The neighbors in the Farmville / Carmel neighborhood in Warren are low income, making it among the lowest income neighborhoods in America.
+The neighbors in the Farmville / Carmel neighborhood in Warren are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 than 82.3% of U.S. neighborhoods.

 With 46.5% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 88.3%

 The old saying "you are what you eat" is true.
 But it is also true that you